processing/p5.js/contributor_docs/contributing_documentation.md

 There are several ways to contribute to documentation:

-## ☝️ Open issues
+## ☝️ Suggest changes
-If you're just getting started, one really helpful way you can contribute is by opening issues for documentation needs.
+If you're just getting started, one really helpful way you can contribute is by improving our documentation.
 If you notice a typo, a missing or broken example, or a function description that is confusing, here's some things you can do:
 * If you are just correcting a small typo, feel free to go ahead and work on it and send in a PR when you're finished!
 * If you don't feel like fixing it yourself, that's alright.
 Let us know by [opening an issue](https://github.com/processing/p5.js/issues).
 * If you're unsure about anything, [open an issue](https://github.com/processing/p5.js/issues) anyway!